andrewbo29/cu_cilia/README.md

 2. Download weights for nuclei segmentation model: `dvc pull models/cellpose_thyroid`

-2. Change the value of `DIR_NAME` in `env.txt` to the name of the new folder within `data/Original`.
+2. Change the value of `DIR_NAME` in `env.conf` to the name of the new folder within `data/Original`.
 If you want to process data in a different location, update the `IMAGES_DIR` accordingly.
 Also, set the `OUTPUT_DIR` to specify the destination folder for the results.

-    **Important: If you're running the code locally and not on the Constructor Platform, add `RUN_LOCALLY=True` to `env.txt` (or `export RUN_LOCALLY=True` in your terminal).
+    **Important: If you're running the code locally and not on the Constructor Platform, add `RUN_LOCALLY=True` to `env.conf` (or `export RUN_LOCALLY=True` in your terminal).
 This ensures the system doesn't attempt to write to the data catalog on the Constructor Platform, thereby avoiding errors.**

 3. Run the whole pipeline: